philoserf/site_v2/content/about.md

 title: About
 ---

-Mark Ayers lives in Rockford, Michigan, a small town on the Rogue River near Grand Rapids.
-He has lived in Jamestown, New York; Lilburn, Georgia, a suburb of Atlanta; Dublin, Ohio, a suburb of Columbus; many Seattle neighborhoods; and Edmonds, Washington, a small town near Seattle; and on a few US Army bases.
-In addition, he lived in Italy for a year in the early 1980s and in Turkey for a year in the early 1990s.
+Mark Ayers isn't your average small-town resident.
+Though he calls Rockford, Michigan, home, his life has been a restless tapestry woven across the country.
+From gritty Seattle neighborhoods to sunny Italian coasts, his passport boasts stories from Jamestown, New York, to bustling Istanbul, Turkey.
+He's navigated the suburbs of Atlanta and Columbus and planted roots on a few US Army bases along the way.

-Mark earned a degree in political science at The University at Albany, State University of New York.
-He works on improving processes and automation for Hypori.
-He has worked at Subsplash improving technology systems, services, and processes; at Nordstrom writing application programming interfaces for mobile applications and as a site reliability engineer; on Samsung's Cloud Native Computing Team doing research and development on the Kubernetes platform; with ESPN.com for The Walt Disney Company ensuring fantasy football and March Madness scaled; and for dental and medical insurance companies; supporting information systems and information security.
+More than just a globe-trotter, Mark is a builder.
+Armed with a political science degree, he crafts processes and automation for Hypori, leaving his mark on everything from Subsplash's tech systems to ESPN's March Madness madness.
+He's tackled mobile apps at Nordstrom and delved into cloud computing with Samsung.

-He served in the US Army as an enlisted airborne infantryman and, later, as an officer.
-He earned the Ranger Tab along the way.
+But Mark's passion isn't limited to code and clouds.
+He's a dedicated public servant, having served with honor as an enlisted infantryman and, later, as a Ranger-qualified officer.
+In civilian life, he's given back by leading his local library board, recruiting star speakers for writers' conferences, and steering non-profit organizations to success.

-Mark's community service includes four years on his local public library board, including one year as its president; five years on the advisory board of a regional writers' conference recruiting, selecting, and scheduling presenters and keynote speakers; and he has been an officer on the executive committee of a few volunteer nonprofit organizations.
+Mark Ayers is a man of service, a builder of progress, and a testament to the human spirit's wanderlust.
+He's not just a resident of Rockford, Michigan; he's a citizen of the world, leaving his footprint on communities and code alike.

 _The views expressed here are his own.
 They are not endorsed, approved, or reviewed by any other person or organization._